 Conductive Hearing Loss Symptoms

-Signs of conductive hearing loss can be subtle, especially when conditions like earwax or fluid buildup start out mild but get more pronounced with time.
-The American Academy of Otolaryngology-Head and Neck Surgery recommends looking out for these conductive hearing loss symptoms:
+Signs of this type of hearing loss can be subtle, especially when conditions like earwax or fluid buildup start out mild but get more pronounced with time.
+The American Academy of Otolaryngology-Head and Neck Surgery recommends looking out for these symptoms:

 - Muffled hearing